Frequently Asked Questions About Bail Bonds

 Whether paying a cash bond or using bail bonds from an agent, the amount is refunded in full once the case ends, regardless of the verdict.
 The bond itself is only there to ensure the accused will return for all court dates.
 One thing that is REALLY IMPORTANT, if the defendant misses any court dates, it is possible to lose all the money permanently to the court and own money back to the bail bond company.

 How is the bail amount determined?

-This is somewhat difficult to determine because there are several different ways that bail amount can be set.
+The bail amount to be assigned to your individual case is somewhat difficult to determine because there are several different ways that bail amounts can be set.
 In most cases, when a person is arrested on a warrant, the amount will already be assigned.
 However, the bail is set and conducted by a magistrate judge after the arrest during the bail hearing.
 The judge will have sole discretion in determining the bail amount based on county bail schedules.
-In some cases, the judge can refuse bail if a person is thought likely to leave the country before a trial or bail hearing.
+In some cases, the judge can refuse bail if a person is thought likely to leave the county or state before a trial or bail hearing.

 How much does a bail bond cost?

 The usual fee for a bail bond is as low as 10% of the full bail amount, depending on the charge and history of the defendant.
 Some bail bonds will offer payment plans for those who can’t come up with the full fee but usually will require collateral on the bond financing.
 Those with good credit scores may, however, qualify for a no-interest, nothing-down loan in Fort Worth TX.